experimentAccount2/slpkg/README.rst

 Check and upgrade the distribution of your upgrade your packages with command '$ slpkg -c <repository> --upgrade'.
 Don't forget to update packages list before (for 'slack' repository don't is necessary).
 This command except upgrade packages will fix packages with broken dependencies.
+Switch  off automatic resolve dependensies with additional option '--resolve-off'.

-The most famous command is "$ slpkg -s <repository> <packages>" , this command downloads and installs packages with resolve all the dependencies.
+The most famous command is "$ slpkg -s <repository> <packages>" , this command downloads and installs packages with resolve all the dependencies or switch of resolve with additional option '--resolve-off'.

 Watch the dependencies of a package with command '$ slpkg -t <repository> <package>'.
 Displays a package dependency tree and also tells you which ones are installed on your system events.